Cardio-AI/cmr-multi-view-phase-detection/README.md

 Paper:
 --------
-Please cite the following paper (accepted for the @ FIMH2025) if you use/modify or adapt parts of this repository:
+Please cite the following paper if you use/modify or adapt parts of this repository:

 **Bibtext**
 ```